For students. Built one at a time.

 I'm a physics major at Illinois.
 I got tired of opening five tabs every morning to figure out what was due.
 Margin is what I built instead.

-— Mitch, founder
+— Mitch Ring, founder

 Buying one for a student?
 Read this.